clarkware/iphone-rails-tutorial/README.md

 * You're comfortable with the Objective-C syntax used in this app
 * You understand the table view programming used in this app

 New to iPhone programming and still want to attend?
 You're welcome just the same!
 But you'll get more out of the tutorial if you spend some time preparing beforehand.
 Below you'll find steps for installing required software and suggested resources to help you prepare for the tutorial.

-In coming weeks, I'll add the source for incremental versions of the iPhone app and the final Rails app, as well as the workbook we'll follow during the tutorial.
-Stay tuned!

 See you there...